One Day in Hue: The Best Things to Do in Hue, Vietnam

 4. Get a Foot Massage

-After all the walking, you’ll definitely want to add “getting a foot massage” to your list of things to do in Hue!
+After all the walking you’ll do during your one day in Hue, you’ll definitely want to add “getting a foot massage” to your list of things to do in Hue!
 You’ll see lot’s of places offering foot massages, especially on the main road near the bars and restaurants (Pham Ngu Lau).
 We went to a place called Paloma (right across from DMZ Hostel) and it was only about $4 USD for 30 minutes!
 So worth it.

 5. Check out the bars in town